jdssl/jdssl/README.md

 Technically I enjoy large-scale systems architecture, microservices, bots, task automation, and observability.
 In relation to methodologies, I like TDD, DDD, BDD, Ports and adapters Architecture and Clean Architecture.

-I like other programming languages like Golang, Rust, Lua, and C.
+I like other programming languages like Rust, Lua, and C.

 - Senior Backend Developer.
 - Working at [Delivery Much Brasil](https://www.deliverymuch.com.br).